timgurto/ue4-kata/README.md

 ### Grade 1: basic game
 Start from the UE4 C++ "Third Person" demo.
 Change the game incrementally, so that:
-1. When a player presses the spacebar, a projectile is created.
+1. When a player clicks, a projectile is created.
 2. The projectile moves forward at a constant rate.
 3. There is a target, which is destroyed when it touches a projectile.
+4. Hitting the target also destroys the projectile.
-4. A particle effect plays when the target is destroyed.
+5. A particle effect plays when the target is destroyed.
-5. A sound effect plays when the target is destroyed.
+6. A sound effect plays when the target is destroyed.
-6. It takes three hits to destroy the target.
+7. It takes three hits to destroy the target.

 ### Grade 2: multiplayer
 For each step in grade 1, make it work with multiple players.